paperswithcode/releasing-research-code/README.md

 3. Evaluation code
 4. Table/Figure of the main result, with instruction to reproduce it
 5. Pre-trained model

+We found that NeurIPS 2019 repositories that have all five of these components got the highest number of GitHub stars.

 We'll explain each one in some detail below.